-Following the closure of Prysmian, formerly BICC copper cable manufacturing factory in Prescot, more than 60 acres of land was available for a residential-led development.
+Following the closure of Prysmian, formerly BICC copper cable manufacturing factory in Prescot, more than 60 acres of land became available for a residential-led development.

-The design team of specialist local consultants secured planning permission from Knowsley MBC, who were keen to see much needed additional land remediated for housing and commercial uses.
+A design team of specialist local consultants, employed by client Prescot Park Ltd. (PBP), secured planning permission from Knowsley MBC, who were keen to see much needed additional land remediated for housing and commercial uses.

-The first of a number of planning permissions – initially for demolition & the outline development of five residential parcels covering of 41 acres; plus four commercial parcels totalling about ten acres – was granted by Knowsley Metropolitan Borough Council in late 2011.
+The first of a number of planning permissions – initially for demolition & outline development of five residential parcels covering of 41 acres; plus four commercial parcels totalling about ten acres – were granted by Knowsley Metropolitan Borough Council from late 2011.
 Demolitions were carried out by Bradley Demolition and MH Excavations & Demolition.

-Under the project management of Daineswell, and following demolitions organised by new owner Prescot Business Park Ltd., site remediation, eradication of Japanese Knotweed and the treatment of mine workings was designed by e3p and implemented by McAuliffe and Groundshire in 2015.
+Under the project management of Daineswell, site remediation, eradication of Japanese Knotweed and the treatment of mine workings were designed by consultant e3p and implemented by McAuliffe and Groundshire in 2015.

-Several of the major house-builders are developing the five parcels (average 8+ acres each) set aside for residential use.
+Several of the major house-builders took on the five parcels (average 8+ acres each) set aside for residential use.
 A senior member of one technical department, described their parcel as, “An otherwise perfect site, apart from the need for localised cut and fill earthworks”.
 The client then arranged for the additional earthworks to create plateaux ready for the build phase.

-With soil conditions suitable for simple vibro-stone column foundations, a standard remediation soil cover to gardens, and all services installed in the spine road footway/cycleway and verges, each of 9 development parcels needs little abnormal expenditure.
+With soil conditions suitable for simple vibro-stone column foundations, a GM standard remediation soil-cover to gardens, and all services installed in the spine road footway/cycleway and verges, each of nine development parcels needs little abnormal expenditure.